bpk68/robkendal-website/posts/using-wordpress-as-a-headless-cms-with-next.js.md

 For part two in the series, we're going to take those starting bases and connect the dots to supply content data from WordPress via the WPGraphQL plugin and access it in our Next.js project.

-_If you like this article, you'll love the other helpful content I post on Twitter._ [_Find me on Twitter @kendalmintcode_](https://twitter.com/kendalmintcode 'Find me on Twitter @kendalmintcode') _and say hi._
+_If you like this article, you'll love the other helpful content I post on Mastodon._ [_Follow me on Mastodon @kendalmintcode@indieweb.social_](https://indieweb.social/@kendalmintcode 'Find me on Mastodon @kendalmintcode@indieweb.social') _and say hi._

 ## Cleaning up the new Next.js project